What are Macros – Keto Diet 101

-One of the most confusing things for someone new to the ketogenic lifestyle is figuring out their macros.
+One of the most confusing things for someone new to the ketogenic lifestyle is figuring out their macros on keto.
 The internet has no shortage of advice on this matter, and there is a ton of conflicting information out there.

 So…who do you trust?